helgatheviking/KIA-Subtitle/readme.txt

 h2.subtitle { color: pink; }
 `

+= Can I display the subtitle for my WooCommmerce products =

+Yes!
+You can use this [bridge plugin](https://github.com/helgatheviking/kia-subtitle-woocommerce-bridge) to automatically display the subtitle in most WooCommerce locations.

 = Can I add the subtitle to the Page Title Meta tag = ` function kia_add_subtitle_to_wp_title( $title ) {